|

 Find a restaurant and learn new English “Food” vocabulary

-Practice your Food, Restaurant, At the cafe, At the bakery vocabulary.
-Ask questions about what kind of food they offer etc.
+Practice your vocabulary related to food, Restaurants, cafes, and bakeries.
+Ask questions about what kind of food they offer, etc.

 How to learn English while you have a drink